USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 1. Create a symbolic link to store extensions.
 This only needs to be done the first time you run OOD VS Code.
    *  Open the terminal window by going to:
       "File" -> "View" -> "Terminal"
-   *  In the terminal type the following commands, replacing `<project_name>` with your project name and `<scinet_username>` with your username.
+   *  In the terminal, type the following commands, replacing `<project_name>` with your project name and `<scinet_username>` with your username.
-      *  Create a folder in your project directory for the VSCode extensions:
+      *  Create a folder in your project directory for the VS Code extensions:
           ```
           mkdir -p /project/<project_name>/<scinet_username>/.local/share/code-server
           ```